Dental Implants in Cornelius, NC

 Before your dental implant procedure, you may receive antibiotics and possibly anesthesia for greater comfort.
 We may use intravenous sedation or nitrous oxide (laughing gas).
 Dr. Rolle will discuss the sedation options with you during your consultation.

 During the procedure, a local anesthetic will be used to numb the treatment site.
 When you are comfortable, Dr. Rolle will make a small incision in the gum tissue to reveal the bone.
 Using special instruments, he will create space and gently insert the titanium implant.
 Usually, the top of the dental implant can be seen through the gum.
-However, sometimes it is better to have the implant covered by gum tissue during the early healing phase.
+However, sometimes it is better to have the full mouth dental implants Charlotte NC covered by gum tissue during the early healing phase.

 The Healing Phase